 Table of Contents

-- Why is an email list a pivotal factor for your business?
+Why is a mailing list a pivotal factor for your business?

 Email list building is the cornerstone of your eCommerce platform.

-Because business comes to a standstill without customers and the best way to magnet more of them is by creating free email lists.
+Because business comes to a standstill without customers and the best way to magnet more of them is by creating free mailing lists.

 Being an online store, the easiest and affordable medium of communication is via email.
 Market your products, offers, seasonal sales, and what not via emails clearly and effectively.
 In addition, it is a golden chance to connect with customers at a personal level by sending customized emails.